dy1z/docs/content/docs/configuration/tailwindcss-config.md

 ⚡4email doesn't support inline CSS, so there's no reason to enable `!important`.

-Use the [`tailwind.config`](/docs/build-paths/#tailwind) option to define a path to a _custom_ Tailwind CSS config file, where you disable the option:
+Use the [`tailwind.config`](/docs/build-paths/#tailwind) option in your environment config, to define a path to a _custom_ Tailwind CSS config file, where you disable the option:

 ```js
 // config.amp.js